earthly/earthly/docs/guides/registries/self-signed.md

       ca=["/etc/config/add.ca"]
 ```

 Where `<absolute-path-to-ca-file>` is the location of the CA certificate you wish to add and `<registry-hostname>` is the hostname of the registry.
+The quotes are not a mistake, and should be left in.

 ## Insecure registries